tferr/Scripts/README.md

     [fork](https://github.com/tferr/Scripts/fork) BAR or
     [here](https://help.github.com/articles/using-pull-requests) on how to initiate a
     [pull request](https://github.com/tferr/Scripts/pulls)
-    * Documentation updates are also welcome, so go ahead and improve the [BAR documentation page][Fiji]
+    * Documentation updates are also welcome, so go ahead and improve the [BAR documentation page][IJ]
  * Having problems?
 Found a bug?
 Need to ask a question?
     * See the BAR [FAQs](http://imagej.net/BAR#FAQ), Fiji [FAQs](http://imagej.net/Frequently_Asked_Questions)
     and [Bug reporting best practices](http://imagej.net/Bug_reporting_best_practices).
 Then, you can either: